OpenNTI/nti.recipes.zcml/README.rst

 	of possibilities, but that is no longer the case).
 If the filename is not given, the ``include_name`` is used.

-	If the zcml list contains the special key ``*``, then the directory containing the slugs is left in place and only specified entries are overwritten.
-Otherwise (by default), the entire directory is deleted and started from scratch.

 X_location
 	A directory name relative to the etc-directory to put the generated slugs in.
 Required.